コンテンツにスキップ

 The "Wonderful Encounter Concert" was scheduled to be held on March 21, 2020, World Down Syndrome Day.

-The NPO Dream Energy Project (commonly known as Doripro), of which I am the representative, creates a place for people with intellectual disabilities to learn and experience, and supports "work experience".
-In addition, as one of the pillars of our activities, we have held plays and concerts for people with intellectual disabilities, but this was the first time we had held an online concert.
-I had no idea what to do.
+I represent the NPO Dream Energy Project (commonly known as DreamPro), which creates learning and experience opportunities for people with intellectual disabilities and supports work experience.
+As one of the pillars of our activities, we have also held plays and concerts for people with intellectual disabilities, but this was our first time holding an online concert.
+We had no idea what to do or how to do it.

-Program for the "Wonderful Encounter Online Concert"
+"Wonderful Encounter Online Concert" program

 Part 2: Messages from 11 members with intellectual disabilities to those who watched the online concert